 Having a pool in your house is amazing, but it can also be very demanding.
 Pools need to be constantly maintained and cleaned.
 The most common chemical used for this is chlorine.
 Chlorine is a chemical that is used mainly in household cleaning products and especially for the cleaning and maintenance of pools, but also for the disinfection of water, sanitation process for sewage and industrial waste, production of paper and cloth, cleaning products – including household bleach, which is chlorine dissolved in water–, among others.

 Due to its unpredictability, it may be a hazard to your health if used unsafely and with no previous instruction.
 So, it is very important that you are well informed in order to act correctly and securely around chlorine.
 Handling this chemical is no easy task, and you should always be aware of the recommendations so as to prevent any possible consequences.
+If it’s a large spill, we would always recommend finding a local restoration company to help remove the chlorine safely.

 What Should I Do For A Chlorine Spill?